 Mother’s Day is usually a day of hibernation for me.
 I have generally hidden away, but instead today I went to the gym.
-I saw a few mums and daughters our age chatting in the café, and I had to fight back the tears.
+There were a few mums and daughters our age chatting in the café.
+I had to fight back the tears.

-My mam never saw Christmas 2017 or little C turn two and it takes all my strength to keep my chin up in the run-up to Mother’s Day, while quietly wishing she was still here.
+My mam never saw Christmas 2017 or little C turn two.
+It takes all my strength to keep going in the run-up to Mother’s Day, while wishing she was here.

 She is with me in a different way.
-I read little C the books she read me as a child, wear her ring now and again, and if I want to feel close to her I write, because that’s what she was all about too.
-I miss my mum most at a weekend, when I would call in for a coffee and put the world to rights.
+I read little C the books she read me as a child, wear her ring now and again.
+If I want to feel close to her I write, because that’s what she was all about too.
+I miss my mum most at a weekend, when I would call in and put the world to rights.

-Losing a parent at any age is difficult, but I feel robbed of the future I expected.
+Losing a parent is difficult, but as a mum over 40, I feel robbed of the future I expected.
 I also feel little C’s loss, knowing he is missing out on a grandma.
 Then there’s the other issue, fearing I will die young too.

 My mam died of a condition called Primary Haemachromatosis – which is an overload of iron in the body.
-Sadly only one in 5,000 people are diagnosed with the condition in the UK, meaning my mam was just one of the unlucky ones.
+Only one in 5,000 people are diagnosed with the condition in the UK.
+This means my mam was just one of the unlucky ones.